Tarrant County Homestead Exemption

 Required document: A copy of your Texas driver’s license or personal identification certificate with the homestead address.
 (Source: Tarrant Appraisal District Homestead Exemption page; Application PDF.)

-Available beginning the year you turn 65.
-By state law, this exemption includes a $10,000 school tax exemption and also establishes a school tax ceiling, commonly called a “tax freeze,” limiting the school taxes you’ll pay to the amount you owed the first or second year you qualified (whichever is lower).
+This exemption is available beginning the year you turn 65.
+By state law, it includes a $10,000 school tax exemption and also establishes a school tax ceiling, commonly called a tax freeze, limiting the school taxes you will pay to the amount you owed the first or second year you qualified, whichever is lower.

-Local taxing units (county, city, junior college) may adopt their own ceilings; if they have, your taxes to those units can also be limited.
+Local taxing units such as the county, city, or junior college may adopt their own ceilings.
+If they have, taxes to those units may also be limited.

 Ceiling transfer: If you move to another Texas home, you can transfer the same percentage of tax paid to your new qualified homestead.

-Surviving spouse (55+): If a homeowner with this exemption passes away and the surviving spouse is 55 or older, still owns the home, and keeps it as the homestead, the spouse can continue the exemptions and the tax ceiling.
+Surviving spouse age 55 or older: If a homeowner with this exemption passes away and the surviving spouse is 55 or older, still owns the home, and continues using it as the homestead, the spouse may continue the exemption and ceiling.

-Required documents: Proof of age for over-65 homeowners; for a surviving spouse, provide proof of the decedent’s death and proof of survivor’s age, plus your Texas ID.
+Required documents: Proof of age for over-65 homeowners; for a surviving spouse, proof of the decedent’s death and proof of the survivor’s age, plus Texas ID.
 (Source: Tarrant Appraisal District Homestead Exemption page; Application PDF.)

 If you meet the Social Security Administration’s disability standards—defined as a medically determinable impairment that prevents substantial gainful activity expected to last at least 12 months or result in death—you may qualify for this exemption, even if you are not currently receiving disability benefits.
 This exemption also provides a school tax ceiling similar to the over-65 exemption.

-If you move within Texas, you can transfer the same percentage of tax paid to your new qualified homestead (ceiling transfer), and similar transfers may be possible for adopted local ceilings if you move within the same taxing unit.
+If you move within Texas, you can transfer the same percentage of tax paid to your new qualified homestead, and similar transfers may be possible for adopted local ceilings if you move within the same taxing unit.

-Required documents: Either a currently dated disability letter from a doctor (TAD Physician’s Statement form is available) or a currently dated SSA award letter stating the disability onset date, and your Texas ID.
+Required documents: Either a currently dated disability letter from a doctor, with TAD’s Physician’s Statement form where applicable, or a currently dated SSA award letter stating the disability onset date, plus Texas ID.

 For reference on the SSA definition of substantial gainful activity, see SSA’s SGA information.